 3) WWCode ft.
 Slack 👯

 I had the opportunity to visit the Slack office with Women Who Code Vancouver.
-Brenda Jin, Roo Harrigan and Jen Long from Slack SF speak about their journeys through the tech field, and we even got to see some live coding from Roo!
+Brenda Jin, Roo Harrigan and Jen Long from Slack SF spoke about their journeys through the tech field, and we even got to see some live coding from Roo!
 The sense of joy I felt after the event made me realize how much I loved the community of women that I’ve successfully surrounded myself with.

 That's all for now, I'll keep you posted on what I get up to next!
 Until next time!